GraphStreamingProject/GraphZeppelin/README.md

 To switch back to the optimized version of the code without the symbol table redo the two above steps except specify `Release` as the CMAKE_BUILD_TYPE.
 Other build types are available as well, but these should be the only two you need.

+## Benchmarking
+The `bench` directory provides a number of benchmarks that allow for fine tuned performance testing of various parts of the system.
+These benchmarks are not built by default and require a Linux system.
+Some optional benchmarks additionally require root access.
+More information can be found in the benchmark docs.

+To build the benchmarks perform the following steps.
+1. Initialize cmake with the BUILD_BENCH flag `cmake -DBUILD_BENCH:BOOL=ON ..` (recommended to use the Release build type)
+2. Re-build by running `cmake --build .` in the build dir.

+Turn off building the benchmarks by passing `-DBUILD_BENCH:BOOL=OFF` to cmake.

 ## Other Information
 https://github.com/GraphStreamingProject/GraphStreamingCC/wiki